Kristina01111000/Drws_site/README.md

 ---- Any thoughts?
 30 day challenge stuff

-Button on promo page, leave roll out program in it?
-Change to our program is free to join Make quizzes optional, see if we can add some sort of reward for people who finish it Can we have people sign up to get an email once a day and other people once a week, different groups, email lists, starting at different times, chronological order when they join, everyday, every week , have them choose that, through peepso or learndash, or through a mailing thing, maybe constant contact, see if at allows chronological emails when you sign up https://www.constantcontact.com/blog/automated-welcome-series/ 15 emails every 2 days, look at core vs plus
+Make quizzes optional, see if we can add some sort of reward for people who finish it Can we have people sign up to get an email once a day and other people once a week, different groups, email lists, starting at different times, chronological order when they join, everyday, every week , have them choose that, through peepso or learndash, or through a mailing thing, maybe constant contact, see if at allows chronological emails when you sign up https://www.constantcontact.com/blog/automated-welcome-series/ 15 emails every 2 days, look at core vs plus